cvat-ai/cvat/site/content/en/docs/administration/advanced/iam_system_roles.md

 - `Method` and URL contain data for information purposes only and are not used.
   They help to connect rules with the REST API.
 If a user makes a `GET /api/users/1` call, it is easy to locate corresponding permissions in the table.
-Thus, the scope is the view, the resource is user, and the context is sandbox.
+Thus, the scope is the view, the resource is the user, and the context is the sandbox.

 - `Privilege` corresponds to the group for the current user with the maximum level of permissions.
   It can be empty if the user doesn't belong to any groups or equal to worker, user, business, or admin.